a00908270/masterthesis/thesis.md

 #### Components

 Docker hosts can run in swarm mode, a swarm consists of one or more hosts that act as managers and workers.
 Hosts can be managers, which means delegators of work, or workers, that run services, or both. \cite{dock-swarm}

+Fig. \ref{swarm_core_architecture} shows a simplified overview.

 ##### Service
 Services are definitions of tasks that will be executed on manager or worker nodes, specified by which container image to use and which commands to execute \cite{dock-swarm}.